About the Flaming Blades

 The Oberlin College Fencing Club (aka the Oberlin College Flaming Blades) is the official fencing team of Oberlin College.
 It is the oldest chartered club sport of the college, and has been converting young, impressionable students to the glories of fencing since 1929.
 Our members are of all genders, weapons, and skill levels; some are lettered in the USFA ranking system, and even more continue to fence beyond college.
 Our coach is Johnny Ana, who also coaches at the nearby Hooked on Fencing.

 The Flaming Blades is a club sports team, so the atmosphere is more relaxed than that of a varsity team.
 Attendance is not strictly enforced, although good attendance is expected of officers and those who want to form a part of the competitive team.

-Schedule (2016-2017 Academic Year)
+PRACTICE Schedule (2017-2018 Academic Year)

-NCAA Captain: Jenna Gyimesi
+NCAA Captain: Kenny Wang

-USFA Captain: Caleb Anderson
+USFA Captain: Zoe Heuser

 Staff Advisor: Greg Solow